adesuwa-osagie/an-apple-a-day-beta/README.md

-# an-apple-a-day-demo
+# an-apple-a-day
-An 2d game made with JavaScript, HTML, and CSS
+A horror, yet educational, matching game made with HTML, CSS, and JavaScript